boomty/UtilityExpansion/README.md

 # Utility Expansion Mod

 ## Overview
-Utility Expansion is a mod that seeks to add a plethora of new medieval, classical, and bronze-age weaponry and armors into the game through our immersive armor system.
+Utility Expansion is a mod that seeks to add a plethora of new medieval, classical, and bronze-age weaponry and armor into the game through our immersive armor system.
 This mod will introduce new mechanics into the way players acquire and utilize armor that will make combat against players and entities alike more interesting.

 ## Current Progress and Features
 - **Add armor/weapons: In-Progress**